 Mortgage application assessments differ between lenders.
 Some will want to see six months of employment history, while others will be satisfied with proof of a job offer (with start dates and salary details).

 If you’re self-employed, things will be a bit trickier.
 A lot of high street banks will ask for 12 months of UK trading history, which you’re not likely to have.
-In this instance, it’s best to work with a mortgage advisor who specialises in complex mortgage applications.
+In this instance, it’s best to work with a specialist mortgage broker who specialises in complex mortgage applications.

 When deciding how much you can borrow, mortgage lenders need to look at your credit file to see how you've managed your money in the past.
 Because of this, they'll want to see your UK credit history.